 Child trafficking is child abuse.
 The two forms of child trafficking are sex trafficking and labor trafficking.
 Learn more about child trafficking in Colorado.

 - Child Welfare Complaints

 If you have a child welfare complaint, we will do our best to assist you.
-Read more about the complaint process and submit a complaint on the contact us page.
+Read more about the complaint process and submit a complaint on the Contact the Colorado Department of Human Services page.

 If you are concerned about a child or youth's safety and well-being, please call the Colorado Child Abuse and Neglect Hotline at 844-CO-4-Kids.
 Call 9-1-1 if there is an immediate threat.